Security-Onion-Solutions/securityonion-docs/soc-customization.rst

 SOC Customization
 =================

-Below are some ways in which you can customize SOC.
+Below are some ways in which you can customize :ref:`soc`.
 Once all customizations are complete, you can then restart SOC to make the changes take effect:

 ::